-The Fundraising Reality Nobody Talks About (and Why Strategic Planning is the Key)
+The Fundraising Reality Nobody Talks About

 When people think about nonprofit fundraising, they often think it’s just about asking for money.
 Write a grant, send an appeal letter, meet with a donor…just keep asking!